KhaliqueN/DynamicPSN/README.md

 ====

 This folder contains the original implementation of DynaP by Khalique Newaz, 2021.
-This folder is part of the publication "Dynamic network analysis improvfes protein structural classification", Khalique Newaz, Jacob Piland, and Tijana Milenkovic (2021), under review.
+This folder is part of the publication "Dynamic network analysis improves protein structural classification", Khalique Newaz, Jacob Piland, and Tijana Milenkovic (2021), under review.